 |12.||Panasonic G9||Y||stereo / mono||Y||Y||full||3.0||Y||-||Y|

 |16.||Panasonic GX7||Y||stereo / mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the GH5s has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-P5 lacks such a headphone port.

 Studio photographers will appreciate that the Panasonic GH5s (unlike the E-P5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-P5 has been discontinued (but it can be found pre-owned on ebay).
+In contrast, the E-P5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-P5 was succeeded by the Olympus E-P7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Panasonic GH5s Manual.
+Further information on the features and operation of the E-P5 and GH5s can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Panasonic GH5s Manual.

 So what is the bottom line?
 Is the Olympus E-P5 better than the Panasonic GH5s or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.